-Medical Complications of Eating Disorders – Osteoporosis and Osteopeniaby Mark Warren, M.D.
+Medical Complications of Eating Disorders – Osteoporosis and Osteopenia

-One of the best known and most feared complications of eating disorders is osteoporosis.
-Osteoporosis is a disease in which there is loss of bone mass, often throughout the body, and a significant increased risk of fracture and pain.
+One of the best-known and most feared complications of eating disorders is osteoporosis.
+Osteoporosis is a disease in which there is a loss of bone mass, often throughout the body, and a significantly increased risk of fracture and pain.
 Osteoporosis is a diagnosis made through bone scans, particularly a DEXA scan.
 A score of -2.5 or greater on a DEXA scan is considered to be osteoporosis.
 A score of -1 to -2.5 is defined as osteopenia.
 Anyone with osteopenia is at great risk of developing osteoporosis.
-Statistically, 40% of people with anorexia will have osteoporosis and as high as 90% will have osteopenia.
+Statistically, 40% of people with anorexia will have osteoporosis, and as high as 90% will have osteopenia.

 Osteoporosis results most often from nutritional insufficiency, caused by a depletion of necessary nutritional elements.
 Changes to the body’s composition, as well as endocrine changes, also contribute to osteoporosis.
 In addition, the low energy state of the body and the energy imbalance created by restriction increases bone loss.
 There are many other hormonal changes implicated in osteoporosis.
 The most specific risk of osteoporosis is the chance of fracture, particularly bone fracture of the vertebra, hips, and long bones.
 When exercise is present, the stress of the exercise with osteoporosis also increases fracture risk.
 This is one of the many reasons that clients with anorexia should not engage in stressful exercise.